strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 2. The terminal will invite you to create a Strapi Cloud account and start a free, 14-day trial.
 Ensure `Login/Sign up` is selected in the terminal, or use arrow keys to select it, and press Enter.

-3. In the new browser tab that opens, ensure the confirmation code is the same as in the terminal and click **Confirm**.<br/>Alternatively, if a browser tab did not automatically open, copy and paste the link from the terminal and type the confirmation code in the form if it's not pre-filled already, then click **Confirm**.
+3. In the new browser tab that opens, ensure the confirmation code is the same as in the terminal and click **Confirm**.<br/>Alternatively, if a browser tab did not automatically open, copy and paste the link from the terminal and type the confirmation code into the form if it's not pre-filled already, then click **Confirm**.

 4. Still in the browser tab, click **Continue with GitHub**.
 If you are not already logged in into GitHub with your current browser session, you might be redirected to a GitHub login page.